Murder charge after woman found dead

 These are external links and will open in a new window

-A man has been charged with murder after a woman was found dead at a property in St Neots in Cambridgeshire.
+A man has been charged with the murder of a 19-year-old woman who was found dead on Christmas Day.

-Robert McWhir, 25, of Potton Road, St Neots, was detained after the woman's body was found at an address in Loves Way on Saturday morning.
+Kent Police and South East Coast Ambulance Service were called to an address in Maidstone at about 13:18 GMT.

-The victim, believed to be in her 20s, was discovered when emergency services were called to the property at about 04:30 GMT.
+Mohammad Qoraishi, 27, of London Road, Maidstone, has been charged with murder.